How to Attend

 Q: Are festival venues and stages wheelchair accessible?
 Where do I find more information about venue ACCESSIBILITY?

-All festival venues and stage locations are wheelchair accessible.
-More information about accessibility is available at each venue website: Portland Art Museum / Portland’5 / Oregon Historical Society / First Congregational UCC / The Old Church / Northwest Film Center
+Portland’5 and Portland Art Museum both offer Assisted Listening Devices (ALDs).
+More information about accessibility is available at each venue website: Portland Art Museum / Portland’5 / UCC / The Old Church

 Q: How do I find out which AUTHORS will be the festival?